4P Mr Poole

 How fantastic!
 The start of a new school year!

-While it has been an extraordinary year, Mrs. Brown and I are thrilled to be welcoming you back, and we are very excited to embark on our Year 4 adventure together.
+While it has been an extraordinary year, Mrs. Sanderson and I are thrilled to be welcoming you back, and we are very excited to embark on our Year 4 adventure together.

 School will be a little different but we will explain the new routines.

 As a school, we have been working hard to ensure that any potential learning gaps from the previous year's learning will be addressed during our first half-term, alongside all our fabulous topics.

 As discussing queries or concerns at the gate will not be possible due to social distancing requirements, should you have any questions or queries, please do not hesitate to contact me via ClassDojo or by telephoning/emailing the school direct.

 A very warm welcome to Year 4!
 In Year 4 we have an inspiring and motivating curriculum with themes covering a term or half term throughout the year.
 Curricular subjects are taught within the theme so that the curriculum is meaningful and relevant to the children.